Best Windows hosting: Top 4 ASP.NET hosting options

 - Ultimate adds free SSL for a year and unlimited MSSQL databases (200GB).

-Apart from shared hosting, dedicated and VPS hosting plans support Windows as well.
+Apart from shared hosting, dedicated server and VPS hosting plans support Windows as well.
 So scalability options are there.
 Just keep in mind that they will require you to pay for Windows and the control panel separately.

 Altogether, GoDaddy’s shared Windows hosting is a great option if you’d like to learn to develop in ASP.NET environments.
 It’s cheap and easy to use.